dekoza/mtgpl/AKH.rst

 :mtgtip:`Oracle's Vault<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/3/43fcc4a5-3ab0-4344-85af-d80aae293b75.jpg?1543676313|https://scryfall.com/card/akh/234/oracles-vault?utm_source=api>`
    |mana_2|, |tap|: Exile the top card of your library.
 Until end of turn, you may play that card.
 Put a brick counter on Oracle's Vault.

    |tap|: Exile the top card of your library.
 Until end of turn, you may play that card without paying its mana cost.
-Activate this ability only if there are three or more brick counters on Oracle's Vault.
+Activate only if there are three or more brick counters on Oracle's Vault.

 :mtgtip:`Pyramid of the Pantheon<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/e/cef335b2-8086-4b29-b8e3-47de6faa1334.jpg?1543676320|https://scryfall.com/card/akh/235/pyramid-of-the-pantheon?utm_source=api>`
    |mana_2|, |tap|: Add one mana of any color.
 Put a brick counter on Pyramid of the Pantheon.

    |tap|: Add three mana of any one color.
-Activate this ability only if there are three or more brick counters on Pyramid of the Pantheon.
+Activate only if there are three or more brick counters on Pyramid of the Pantheon.

 :mtgtip:`Rhonas's Monument<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/3/53d2260a-e001-4d03-a108-759591e4d233.jpg?1543676327|https://scryfall.com/card/akh/236/rhonass-monument?utm_source=api>`